Updated June 8, 2023

 There are different ways to select a row in MS Excel, and we also have shortcut ways to do the same task.
 By selecting a row in Excel, we can perform a different task as below;

 - Cut the selected row

-Once we select any of the rows then we can perform the above-mentioned operations as needed, but limited to the list we just discussed.
-Any selected row would appear and will get highlighted in grey color as shown below.
+Once we select any of the rows, we can perform the above-mentioned operations as needed but are limited to the list we just discussed.
+Any selected row will appear and get highlighted in grey, as shown below.

 To insert a row using the shortcut key, we need to press Shift + Spacebar together.

 Lets us discuss the examples of Excel Shortcut to Select Row.